 AC: Please tell us how being self-taught has allowed you to develop your unique style.

-MB: I think many students are influenced by their lecturers, I had to battle it out on my own, it was a matter of working 18 hours a day or starve!Mel BriggAC: Charity work is very important to you, does this come from what you saw in South Africa and how does this influence your choice of subject matter?
+MB: I think many students are influenced by their lecturers, I had to battle it out on my own, it was a matter of working 18 hours a day or starve!AC: Charity work is very important to you, does this come from what you saw in South Africa and how does this influence your choice of subject matter?

 MB: Naturally, some of my works such as the Exodus series are influenced by my African experience, but one has to keep in mind the charities function, and try to paint something that is relevant to that.